gabldotink/subtrees/README.md

 ```

 ### `parse_hrx(contents)`
-This takes in a string defining the appropriate file, and returns an array.
+This takes in a string containing the contents of an appropriate file, and returns an array.

 ```
 const [hrx_parsed, errs] = parse_hrx(contents);